barretobit/ClockWiseWeb/README.md

 # ClockWiseWeb - Time Management Application

 ClockWise is a modern web application designed to simplify time management for individuals and teams.
 It offers features like effortless time tracking, detailed reports, customizable project management, and a user-friendly interface.
 Built with Vue 3, this application provides a seamless and efficient experience for tracking and analyzing time.
-The Backend is supported by a morden C# .NET 8 RESTful API.
+The Backend is supported by a modern C# .NET 8 RESTful API.

 ## Table of Contents